AndriiSurname/create_a_repository/README.md

 # How to connect your local machie to the GitHub and create your first reposit

-## In this repository I will answer on quastions:
+## In this repository I will answer on questions:

-- Where you can find the url to the repository?
+- Where can you find the url to the repository?
 - How to create a folder and file on the terminal?
 - How to create your first repository in the GitHub?
 - Where you can find and create your PAT(Personal access tokens)?